edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 poly http://www.xs4all.nl/~ziklies/e-start.html 53,72 80,76 81,81 91,85 89,107 76,106 69,137 42,130 51,77
 ```

-This show that the file simply defines areas within the image that are linked to URLs.
+This shows that the file simply defines areas within the image that are linked to URLs.

 ## From server-side to client-side image maps